 What can my business do?

-- Join a local beach clean or do one of your own - the Million Mile Clean site has tips and resources.
+or do one of your own - the Million Mile Clean site has tips and resources. - Become a Refill station

-- Become a Refill station to show customers you care (you'll get a window sticker and be added to the award-winning Refill app).
+to show customers you care (you'll get a window sticker and be added to the award-winning Refill app).

 What can individuals do?

-- Sign up to get your Surfers Against Sewage's Plastic Free Communities individual action plan.
+and get your Surfers Against Sewage's Plastic Free Communities individual action plan.

 About the issue